itramell/itramell.github.io/README.md

 - [Data Flow Diagrams and Process Specifications](https://github.com/itramell/itramell.github.io/blob/fc6586a61b12ee702e366b353dea26454cbf0bfb/SystemsAnalysisWork/DataFlowDiagrams.pdf)
 - [Systems Analysis Part of Repository](https://github.com/itramell/itramell.github.io/tree/fc6586a61b12ee702e366b353dea26454cbf0bfb/SystemsAnalysisWork)

 Note: The SRS and BP are Word Documents, which will need to be downloaded to be viewed.
+They can be found in the SystemsAnalysisWork folder in the repository, which is the last link in the list above.

 ## Kattis Solutions